-If the prices of the used cars covered by the residual value protection model had been 10% higher as of June 30, 2020, earnings after tax would have been ≤ 355 million (previous year: ≤ 327 million) higher.
-If the prices of the used cars covered by the residual value protection model had been 10% lower as of June 30, 2020, earnings after tax would have been ≤ 379 million (previous year: ≤ 347 million) lower.
+If the prices of the used cars covered by the residual value protection model had been 10% higher as of June 30, 2020, earnings after tax would have been $\leq 355$ million (previous year: $\leq 327$ million) higher.
+If the prices of the used cars covered by the residual value protection model had been 10% lower as of June 30, 2020, earnings after tax would have been $\leq 379$ million (previous year: $\leq 347$ million) lower.

-If the risk-adjusted interest rates applied to receivables measured at fair value had been 100 basis points higher as of June 30, 2020, earnings after tax would have been $\in 2$ million (previous year: $\in 2$ million) lower.
-If the risk-adjusted interest rates as of June 30, 2020 had been 100 basis points lower, earnings after tax would have been $\notin 2$ million (previous year: $\notin 2$ million) higher.
+If the risk-adjusted interest rates applied to receivables measured at fair value had been 100 basis points higher as of June 30, 2020, earnings after tax would have been $\leq 2$ million (previous year: $\leq 2$ million) lower.
+If the risk-adjusted interest rates as of June 30, 2020 had been 100 basis points lower, earnings after tax would have been $\leq 2$ million (previous year: $\leq 2$ million) higher.

-If the corresponding vehicle price used in the vehicle financing programs had been 10% higher as of June 30, 2020, earnings after tax would have been ≤ 2 million (previous year: ≤ 6 million) higher.
-If the corresponding vehicle prices used in the vehicle financing programs had been 10% lower as of June 30, 2020, earnings after tax would have been ≤ 2 million (previous year: ≤ 6 million) lower.
+If the corresponding vehicle price used in the vehicle financing programs had been 10% higher as of June 30, 2020, earnings after tax would have been $\leq 2$ million (previous year: $\leq 6$ million) higher.
+If the corresponding vehicle prices used in the vehicle financing programs had been 10% lower as of June 30, 2020, earnings after tax would have been $\leq 2$ million (previous year: $\leq 6$ million) lower.

-If the result of operations of equity investments measured at fair value had been 10% better as of June 30, 2020, the equity would have been $\in 0.2$ million (previous year: $\in 5$ million) higher.
-If the result of operations of equity investments measured at fair value had been 10% worse, the equity would have been $\in 0.2$ million (previous year: $\notin 5$ million) lower.
+If the result of operations of equity investments measured at fair value had been 10% better as of June 30, 2020, the equity would have been 0.2 million (previous year: 5 million) higher.
+If the result of operations of equity investments measured at fair value had been 10% worse, the equity would have been 0.2 million (previous year: 5 million) higher.
+If the result of operations of equity investments measured at fair value had been 10% worse, the equity would have been 0.2 million (previous year: 5 million) higher.